PiiXiieeS/dockerfiles/vsftpd/readme.md

 To to add any user, you may want to run another (temporary) container that imports its volumes.
 Run it with:

-    docker run -i -t --name config.vsftpd --volumes-from vsftpd odiobill/vsftpd bash
+    docker run -i -t --name config.vsftpd --volumes-from vsftpd maxder/vsftpd bash

 Then you can use the *useradd* system command to define them and having the same accounts also on the main **vsftpd** container.
-For example
+For example:

+    adduser USERNAME --home /var/www/html/ --ingroup www-data --shell /bin/false